freqtrade/freqtrade/docs/utils.md

 ## List Strategies

-Use the `list-strategies` subcommand to see all strategies in one particular folder.
+Use the `list-strategies` subcommand to see all strategies in one particular directory.

 ```
 freqtrade list-strategies --help